-As per The Eastern City, there will be no breach of the safe port warranty by a charterer if the relevant danger was caused by an 'abnormal occurrence'.
+As per the EASTERN CITY, there will be no breach of the safe port warranty by a charterer if the relevant danger was caused by an 'abnormal occurrence'.
 The rationale for this exclusion lies in the fact that damage caused by an 'abnormal occurrence' does not result from the qualities or attributes of the port or place itself.
-This is well demonstrated by the facts of The Evia (No. 2) and the Court of Appeal's finding that the outbreak of war (see above) was an isolated occurrence which was in no way connected with the characteristics or attributes of the port of Basrah.
-It was therefore an abnormal occurrence within the meaning of The Eastern City definition, with the consequence that the charterer was not in breach of its safe port warranty.
+This is well demonstrated by the facts of the EVIA (No. 2) and the Court of Appeal's finding that the outbreak of war (see above) was an isolated occurrence which was in no way connected with the characteristics or attributes of the port of Basrah.
+It was therefore an abnormal occurrence within the meaning of the EASTERN CITY definition, with the consequence that the charterer was not in breach of its safe port warranty.

-Whilst the facts in The Evia (No. 2) were relatively straightforward, there will be many other cases in which the dividing line between a 'characteristic of the port' on the one hand and an 'abnormal occurrence' on the other is much more difficult to draw.
-The problems that may arise in this regard are thrown into sharp focus by the case of The Ocean Victory, which concerned the grounding and loss of a bulk carrier at the port of Kashima in Japan following her departure from her berth during a severe gale.
+Whilst the facts in the EVIA (No. 2) were relatively straightforward, there will be many other cases in which the dividing line between a 'characteristic of the port' on the one hand and an 'abnormal occurrence' on the other is much more difficult to draw.
+The problems that may arise in this regard have recently been thrown into sharp focus by the case of the OCEAN VICTORY, which concerned the grounding and loss of a bulk carrier at the port of Kashima in Japan following her departure from her berth during a severe gale.
 The loss of the ship was all the more remarkable given that Kashima is a modern port which, prior to the incident, had an untarnished safety record.

-At first instance, the court held that the cause of the incident was a combination of two factors: (1) the phenomenon of swell from 'long waves', which forced the ship to leave the berth; and (2) a very severe northerly gale, which meant that the ship could not safely exit the port via the Kashima Fairway.
-The court found that, taken on their own, neither of these events was particularly abnormal.
+At first instance, Teare J held that the cause of the incident was a combination of two factors: (1) the phenomenon of swell from 'long waves', which forced the ship to leave the berth; and (2) a very severe northerly gale, which meant that the ship could not safely exit the port via the Kashima Fairway.
+Teare J found that, taken on their own, neither of these events was particularly abnormal.
 He further acknowledged that the concurrent occurrence of those two conditions at the port was rare.
-Nonetheless, the court went on to find that the fact that the situation experienced by The Ocean Victory flowed from events that could be termed as characteristics or features of the port meant that it must be "at least foreseeable".
+He nonetheless went on to find that the fact that the situation experienced by the OCEAN VICTORY flowed from events that could be termed as characteristics or features of the port meant that it must be "at least foreseeable" that at some stage such a critical combination would occur and nobody could be surprised if it did.